The Best Acting Schools in Canada of 2025

 Randolph College for the Performing Arts

-Based in Toronto, Randolph College for the Performing Arts is a private career college focused on singing, dancing and acting.
-It was founded in 1992 by George C. Randolph Jr. during the evolution of the “mega musical” in Canada.
-It is located within 5 km of Canada’s largest theatre district.
-With over 35 years of experience in the arts and arts education, George Curtiss Randolph Jr. is considered the pioneer of “Triple Threat” training in Canada, which refers to performers who can sing, act and dance.
+Based in Toronto, Randolph College for the Performing Arts is a private career college focused on singing, dancing, and acting, within 5 km of Canada’s largest theatre district.
+It was founded in 1992 by George C. Randolph Jr. during the evolution of the “mega musical” in Canada; Randolph Jr. is considered the pioneer of “Triple Threat” training in Canada, which refers to performers who can sing, act, and dance.

-Under pathway agreements, graduates of Randolph College are eligible to apply to pursue a BMus (Hons.) through a credit transfer agreement with Wilfrid Laurier University or master’s degree opportunities with the Royal Conservatoire of Scotland or Guildford School of Acting.
+Under pathway agreements, graduates of Randolph College are eligible to apply to pursue a BMus (Hons.) through a credit transfer agreement with Wilfrid Laurier University or master’s degree opportunities with the Guildford School of Acting.
 (Applicants must earn admission to the programs through the normal audition procedures and be subject to the same terms and conditions as any other student.)

 What You’ll Learn

-Coursework is undertaken in three academic years and completed over 24 months.
-Each academic year is two terms of study, each 14 weeks long.
+In the Performing Arts diploma, coursework is completed over 24 months.
 Students spend an average of 27 hours per week in classes and related activities.
 A total of 40 credits is required to earn the Private Career College Diploma in Performing Arts.

 Acting Foundations utilizes techniques and practices from a range of contemporary theatrical pedagogies, exercises, practices and projects focused on training the actor’s presence, reactivity, impulse, imagination, mind-body connection and complicity as an ensemble.
 Scene Study covers techniques of character and text work, emotional grounding and connection, and arc of play.